btcpayserver/blog/blog/_posts/btcpay-server-2-4-0.md

 coverImage: "/images/btcpay-2-4-featured.png"
 ---

 We are excited to announce the release of **BTCPay Server 2.4.0**!
-This release introduces a new global search bar, clearer navigation, passwordless passkey authentication, a guided multisig wallet setup flow, more granular wallet permissions, subscription improvements, Point of Sale tax controls, new Lightspeed and Jumpseller integrations, wallet transaction filters and a lot of other improvements.
+This release introduces a new global search bar, clearer navigation, passkey authentication, a guided multisig wallet setup flow, more granular wallet permissions and a lot of other improvements.

 For a complete list of changes, see the [full release notes](https://github.com/btcpayserver/btcpayserver/releases/tag/v2.4.0).